SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/02-exploring-the-mock-services/README.md

 Let's start by validating that the API is up and running

 👉 Send a Ping request to the service.
-Change the environment to `BP-Dependants-*`, Open the *Ping* request and click the send button.
+Change to the `bp-dependants-mock-service` folder in the collection and set the environment to `BP-Dependants-*`, Open the *Ping* request and click the send button.

 If the call was successful, you will see a response similar to the one below.